Bret Robert Boone

 - Debut August 19, 1992

 - Final Game July 30, 2005

 - Born April 6, 1969 in El Cajon, CA USA

-On August 19, 1992, Bret Boone became the first third-generation player in the major leagues since he was the grandson of Ray Boone and the son of Bob Boone.
+On August 19, 1992, Bret Boone became the first third-generation player in the major leagues, as he was the grandson of Ray Boone and the son of Bob Boone.
 His brother Aaron later joined him in the major leagues.
 Another brother, Matt, played in the minors as did uncle Rod.

-Bret Boone was hired as a television commentator for the 2003 World Series.
-It turned out that the New York Yankees made it to the Series, and Bret's brother Aaron Boone was there also, having been traded to the Yankees at the end of July.
-Aaron was a high-profile player in the Series, and Bret seemed uncomfortable being a commentator about his brother Aaron's performance (which is only natural).
+Bret was hired as a FOX commentator for the 2003 World Series.
+It turned out that the New York Yankees made it to the Series, and Bret's brother, Aaron, was there, having been traded to the Yankees at the end of July.
+Aaron was a high-profile player in the Series, and Bret seemed uncomfortable talking about his brother's performance (which is only natural).

 - 3-time All-Star (1998, 2001 & 2003)

 - 4-time Gold Glove Winner (1998/NL & 2002-2004/AL)

 - 2-time AL Silver Slugger Award Winner (2001 & 2003)